Why Do New and Young Drivers Pay More for Insurance? - NYCM Insurance Blog

 Have No Established Record

 When someone first begins to drive there is no driving history for an insurer to consider when writing their insurance policy.
-Because of this, insurers consider industry data on risk factors for different demographics to determine the risk in writing a policy.
+Because of this, insurers consider industry data on risk factors for different demographics to determine the risk.

-Further at risk teen groups include newly licensed drivers, drivers with teen or young adult passengers, and males, according to the CDC.
+Further at-risk groups include newly licensed drivers, drivers with teen or young adult passengers, and males, according to the CDC.
 The motor vehicle death rate for male teens aged 16–19 was more than twice that of female teens in 2019.

 What Can New Drivers Do to Lower Their Auto Insurance?